arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 ![run for monadic functions](static/img/monads-for-the-rest-of-us/monad-run.png){: height="300px" }
 ![return+bind+run for monadic functions](static/img/monads-for-the-rest-of-us/monad-return-bind-run.png){: height="300px" }

-Notice, again, that descending from a `Monad<A>` with `Run` to the world of ordinary functions and values not necessarily returns an `A`.
+Notice, again, that descending from a `Monad<A>` with `run` to the world of ordinary functions and values not necessarily returns an `A`.

 It turns out that this interpretation is also of great help to understand `Bind` and the other functional combinators we are going to introduce.
 Stay tuned: we'll come back to this in a couple of pages.

 ## Run
-Implementing `Run` for the `Nondeterministic` monad should be easy.
+Implementing `run` for the `Nondeterministic` monad should be easy.
 Given the skeleton we built:

 ```csharp
 record Nond<T>(IEnumerable<T> Items)